 I’m okay with that, though.
 Because if it gets to that point, shit is bad.
 And the things that make life enjoyable and worth living for are probably also gone for good.
 Knitting is right out the window.
 There’s the joke that knitting is a good post-apocalyptic life skill.
 I get the humor, but let’s be realistic: you just don’t have time for that when you’re fighting for survival.
 Besides, a decimated population leaves behind a lot of stuff.
 If you’re trying to defend your life or flee from danger, it makes no sense to spend hours on a sweater or blanket, given that whatever you need can be acquired with a little modern foraging.

 Being able to manipulate fiber hasn’t been an in-demand skill in a developed country for a while now.
 What it is, is a privilege.
-I’ve never shied away from the fact that I have an enormous amount of that.
+I know that I have an enormous amount of that.
 The fiber thing is a pleasant diversion from the stresses of daily life.
 It’s a privilege to be able to do it at all, let alone to have a huge selection of well-crafted tools and artisan materials.
 If I’m being honest with myself, the reason I wouldn’t want to be a survivor of an end-of-the-world situation is because of the drastically reduced standard of living.
 Because the luxuries I have now would be a thing of the past, and my future would entail day after day of stress, struggle, and pain.
 Leisure time would be nonexistent.
 And I’m not sure I want to live a life devoid of pleasure.
 I’m well aware that many millions of people are living such a life at this very moment.
 My heart hurts for them, but all I can do is hope that if nothing else, those people will thrive in that new landscape.
 If the Earth OS throws up a BSOD on the First World, maybe the Second and Third will get to enjoy the good life while we reboot.

 I think about this occasionally, and not just in the aftermath of a giant political upheaval.
 I think about it every time I look around my home, at all the things I have.
 How did I acquire so much stuff in so short a time?
 I came here a year and a half ago after shrinking the volume of my accumulated belongings down to only what would fit in my car.
 Now, that volume has expanded to fill the space I occupy.
 And this isn’t even the first time I’ve done this!
 Eight years ago, I put everything I owned in my car and moved halfway across the country in the opposite direction, although I didn’t have to divest myself of most of my possessions first.
 I arrived in NC with a carload and left it with a full moving van.
 It was only by the circumstance of getting divorced that I was able to pare down to the minimum again.
 I think at least once a week about the spinning wheel I had to sell off because I didn’t have the space to take it with me.
 I can’t imagine how much crap I’d have if I hadn’t gotten a divorce.